Same-day solutions for pain relief, toothaches, and extractions

 The truth of the matter is that a dental emergency may occur when we least expect it.
 With our state-of-the-art office located in Dallas on:

 - 2100 Ross Avenue, Suite 960, Dallas TX 75201

 We have both the availability and expertise in-house to aid you.
-Whenever you contact our office we will settle on the best road to take in order to address your pain and get you back to dental stability.
-If you have suffered trauma to your teeth through the act of a head injury, call 911 or head to the nearest hospital immediately.
+Whenever you contact our office, we will settle on the best road to take in order to address your pain and get you back to dental stability.
+If you’ve suffered trauma to your teeth through a head injury, call 911 or go to the nearest hospital immediately.

 Why Choose Us?

 Here Are a Couple of Reasons Why Patients Choose Us

 - Dr. Sheena Allen is a diplomate of the American Board of Prosthodontics.

 - State-of-the-art equipment for a safe and fast procedure